nubomedia/developer-guidelines/docs/getting-started.md

 The capabilities provided by the Paas Manager can be used by developers in two ways:

 1. Using the PaaS GUI.
 The PaaS Manager GUI is a web application that allow to use the NUBOMEDIA PaaS Manager.
 This application can be found in the following [link](http://paas-manager.nubomedia.eu:8081/) (the snapshots below show some examples of this GUI).
-Currently the access to this application is restricted.
-Nevertheless, if you need access to this application, please request for the credentials using in the [NUBOMEDIA development mailing list](https://groups.google.com/forum/#!forum/nubomedia-dev).
+The NUBOMEDIA project manages a NUBOMEDIA PaaS instance that is reserved to the institutions being part of the project.
+If you are not part of the NUBOMEDIA project but you want to use NUBOMEDIA you should install your very own PaaS following the [installation instructions](../tools/autonomous-installer.md).
 2. Using the PaaS Manager API.
 In addition to the GUI, the PaaS Manager exposes its capabilities by means of a REST API.
 Please take a look to the [PaaS API](./paas/paas-api.md) documentation for further details.

 ![NUBOMEDIA PaaS Manager GUI Snapshots](./img/paas-manager.png)